 Part of what we’re trying to do with The 1619 Project is to have work we will continue to publish not only this week, but also next week, the week beyond, the week after that.
 So this big special collection of stories about the history of slavery will arrive next week.
 Around the same time, the team behind “The Daily” will launch a multi-episode audio series that will last over the next three to five weeks or so.
 We have stories coming from the sports desk in the next few days.
 The travel section of the paper has a story coming probably in September.
 At this point in time, we have three other stories for the magazine assigned that will probably publish sometime in September or October.

 One more thing worth noting: We partnered with the Pulitzer Center, which both funds journalism and also turns journalism into free curricula that can be taught in schools.
 So they’ve turned everything I’ve just described into free curricula on their website.They have a network of schools all around the country that they work with to get this stuff taught in schools.
 We will be sending some of our writers on multi-city tours to talk to students, and we will be sending copies of the magazine to high schools and colleges.
 Because to us, this project really takes wing when young people are able to read this and understand the way that slavery has shaped their country’s history.

 This interview was edited and condensed.

-This appears in Katie Couric’s Wake-Up Call newsletter.
-Subscribe here.
+This originally appeared on Katie Couric’s Wake-Up Call newsletter.